Danhai light rail

-The Danhai light rail (淡海輕軌 (淡海轻轨, Dànhǎi Qīngguǐ), also known as Tamhai light rail) is a light rail transit (LRT) network in Tamsui District, New Taipei City, Taiwan.
+The Danhai light rail (淡海輕軌 (淡海轻轨, Dànhǎi Qīngguǐ), also known as Tamhai light rail) is a light rail transit (LRT) line in Tamsui District, New Taipei City, Taiwan, operated by New Taipei Metro.
 It opened on 23 December 2018 and began service the following day.

 History

 The system is built to provide public transportation to Danhai New Town, whose population is expected to reach 340,000 by 2041.

 The initial feasibility study for a heavy-capacity extension line of the Taipei Metro was completed in 1992.
 Further planning reports were completed in 1998 and 1999.
 At that time the project was put on hold due to budgetary considerations.
 In 2005, planning shifted from a metro system to a light rail system.
 A light rail feasibility study was completed in 2007, with a review of funding and operation throughout 2008.
 The study was completed and presented for approval to the Executive Yuan in 2010.

 The light rail two-stage construction plan by the Ministry of Transportation and Communications was approved by Council for Economic Planning and Development on 7 January 2013.
 The first phase of the construction began in September 2014.

 The system is projected to carry 120,000 passengers per day.